What you see: White cauliflower with some random purple patches in the branches and stem

 Yes, you can eat cauliflower with purple spots!

-I’ve never had the pleasure of encountering surprise purple patches in my cauliflower (credit for these photos goes to Ros E., of Washington, DC), but if I ever sliced into the crunchy veg and discovered a splash of purple akin to watercolor art, well, I’d consider myself lucky.
+I’ve never had the pleasure of encountering surprise purple patches in my cauliflower (credit for these photos goes to Ros E., of Washington, DC), but if I ever slice into the crunchy veg and discovered a splash of purple akin to watercolor art, well, I’ll consider myself lucky.

 First off, it’s so pretty!
 Second, it’s a harmless pigment misfire we can trace to the cauliflower’s genetics and possibly its environment.
 Third, these purple plant pigments—known as anthocyanins—are antioxidants, so this cauliflower is packing some bonus nutrition.
 (That is, if you manage to eat the pigments.
 Boil the cauliflower and the purple will dissolve away, leaving the veggie white or a little grayish.)

 Jim Myers, a vegetable breeder and horticulture professor at Oregon State University, told me that this is a common genetic fluke in cauliflower production.